garg26/Traffic-System/README.md

-# ITMS
+# Traffic System

-# What is ITMS ?

-ITMS is intelligent traffic management system.it tells you about how efficently you can manage traffic without putting extra efforts.
+Traffic System  is intelligent traffic management system.
+It tells you about how efficently you can manage traffic without putting extra efforts.

 ## Contributor :-
 #####              Kartikeya garg (Software part)